richard-scryber/PaperworkDayDocs/docs/reference/cssproperties/index.md

 ## Element Position and Size.

-The following propeerties are supported to alter the position and size appearance of 'boxed' elements.
+The following properties are supported to alter the position and size appearance of 'boxed' elements.

 | Property  | Description |